maltek/swift-frida/README.md

 Swift runtime interop from Frida -- interact with iOS apps written in Swift, using Frida.
-(See [frida-swift](https://github.com/frida/frida-swift) instead, if you're looking to talk to Frida from Swift code you write.)
+(See [frida-swift](https://github.com/frida/frida-swift) instead, if you're looking to script the Frida debugging session using Swift code you write.)

 ## Status